sgeng4/bigdata1/README.md

 # BDlearner
-I'm studying procedure of Gitbuh.
+I'm studying procedure of Github.
-Please ignore all the bullshit I wrote.
+This is an simple Web scrping code to get the list of credit card from https://creditkarma.com/

 ## Thank you!